cthoyt/cthoyt.github.io/_posts/2025-10-15-hgnc-ontology.md

 While I don't offer an isomorphic (i.e., covers everything that's there) solution for ontologization of this part of the content, I do believe that the rest of my choices address the three big benefits I mentioned at the start.

-## What's Next

-Normally, I end posts with a `---` post script, but I had a lot to say here, so here are a few parting thoughts.